 How much does mediation cost?

 Mediation is charged on an hourly basis at the current rates.
-In addition to hourly fees, there is a one-time administrative fee.
+In addition, there is a one-time administrative fee.
 All fees are presumed to be equally shared between the parties.
 The parties may, however, choose a different payment arrangement.

 How long does mediation take?

 Mediations are generally held in 2-hour sessions.
 The number of sessions required depends on the number and complexity of the issues involved.
 Most court-mandated mediations are completed the same day.